 Balls are often a concern, especially smaller ones and those that contain magnets, as well as swimming pool toys, rocking horses and toy guns.
 Building sets, costumes, squeaker or squeeze toys, toy boy-and-arrow sets, inflatable toys, tents, kite strings and slingshots were also listed as problematic.

-Second-hand toys are often worrisome as well because buyers don’t have the benefit of manufacturer instructions and warnings.
+Second-hand toys are often worrisome to our Fort Lauderdale attorneys as well because buyers don’t have the benefit of manufacturer instructions and warnings.

 Although toys are meant to bring joy and smiles, in these cases, they are far too often responsible for tears and pain.Possible Defects in Children’s Toys

 The potential for defects in children’s toys is as endless as the many different types of toys.
 Still, there are some that continually prove more dangerous than others.
 Some of the risks with defective toys include:

 - Intestinal blockage.
 This is particularly a problem with magnets or toys that contain magnets.
 It’s also been reported in certain “expanding” toys that are swallowed when small and then expand in a child’s digestive track, causing serious and even life-threatening blockage necessitating emergency surgery.

 - Lead poisoning.
 Lead, a neurotoxin, can cause serious injury to a child’s kidneys, nervous system and long-term growth and development.
 Cognitive and behavioral changes are often noted, and in high doses, it can be fatal.
 Lead paint was banned for use in U.S. products in 1977, but toys produced in China are often found to contain excessive levels of lead paint.
 In fact, just since 2007, some 20 million toys manufactured in China have been recalled in the U.S. for excessive lead levels.